Hyperling/Ansible/README.md

 #### Mint
 100%, but not really used, just tested once for fun.
 #### Parrot Security OS (MATE)
-100% for a while, but OS did not serve maintainer's needs and 404 errors were terrible.
+100% for a while, but OS did not serve maintainer's needs and 404 errors were terrible while updating.
 Ubuntu Rolling Rhino filled the gap.

 ### Arch Family
 #### Manjaro
 100% at some point.

+### Fedora Family
+#### Fedora 35
+In progress.

 ## Currently Supported Unix Systems
 ### FreeBSD 12, 13